 - Mentorship to enhance existing expertise and to expand scholarship into novel domains

 Unlike other fellowship programs the JPB Environmental Health Fellows remain at their home institution.
 These home institutions will demonstrate their commitment to the Fellows by allowing release time from teaching and other activities in order to attend workshops and monthly conference (video/telephone) meetings.
 Home institutions will provide additional support for the Fellows in ways that include, but are not limited to, scholarships for graduate students or postdocs, and/or the purchase of equipment, software or sample analysis.

-Fellows come from disciplines related to Environmental Health such as Epidemiology, Exposure Sciences, Social and Behavioral Sciences, Engineering and Physical and Biological Sciences.
+Fellows come from disciplines related to Environmental and Social Determinants of Health such as Epidemiology, Exposure Sciences, Social and Behavioral Sciences, Engineering and Physical and Biological Sciences.

-Fellows are junior faculty or research scientists (preferably in their first appointment period) working on Environmental Health research as it relates to health disparities in vulnerable communities.
+Fellows are junior faculty or Federal Agency Senior Research Scientists (preferably in their first appointment period) working on Social and Environmental Health research as it relates to health disparities in vulnerable communities.

-Fellows are individuals with particular commitment to scholarship, creativity and openness to new ideas and collaborative research aimed at mitigating environmental and social disparities in health.
+Fellows are individuals with a particular commitment to scholarship, creativity and new ideas.
+Working collaboratively Fellows are focused on With a focus on solutions aimed at mitigating health disparities.

 Leaders of Change

-Fellows are academic and civic leaders, who through internal grants, mentoring, and training will be prepared to engage in community-based research addressing persistent and emerging environmental health challenges across the U.S.
+Fellows are academic and civic leaders, who through training, mentoring will be prepared to engage in community-based research addressing persistent and emerging health challenges across the U.S.